grpc/grpc.github.io/docs/quickstarts/java-quickstart.md

 ## Update and run the application

-Normal compilation regenerates `GreeterGrpc.java`, which contains our generated client and server classes.
-It also regenerates classes for populating, serializing, and retrieving our request and response types.
+When we recompile the example, normal compilation will regenerate `GreeterGrpc.java`, which contains our generated gRPC client and server classes.
+This also regenerates classes for populating, serializing, and retrieving our request and response types.

-There's no need to worry about generating new server and client code, but we still need to implement and call the new method in the human-written parts of our example application.
+However, we still need to implement and call the new method in the human-written parts of our example application.

 ### Update the server